Calliari/kubernetes/README.md

 `cd ~/ &&  git clone https://github.com/linuxacademy/robot-shop.git`

+Or get the robot-shop project YAML files from PATH:

+`kubernetes/robot-shop-K8s-descriptors`

 Since this application has many components, it is a good idea to create a separate namespace for the app:

 `kubectl create namespace robot-shop`